tlohmar/DedicatedNetworks/documentation/SupportingDocuments/ApiDesignConsiderations.md

 ## Considerations for Monitoring
 There are several potential relevant CAMARA APIs for monitoring, e.g. Connectivity Insights, Connectivity Insights Subscriptions, Session Insights, Device Status, Device Quality Indication, …

+## Assumptions for API usage
+There are several pre-steps outside of the Dedicated Network API scope.
+These are for example
+  - API consumer on-boarding, specifically obtaining API access credentials.
+  - information about other API features.